iximiuz/client-go-examples/serialize-unstructured-json/README.md

-# How to deserialize JSON into unstructured objects and vice versa
+# How to serialize unstructured objects into JSON and vice versa

 This mini-program demonstrates usage of: